 To leverage our ability to simultaneously record from multiple neurons, we adapted a population vector approach from (CITE DRUCKMANN PAPER) to generate metrics of target from noise discriminability from population activity.
 To do this, we estimated the coding direction in the high dimensional space of simultaneously recorded neurons by subtracting population vector responses to noise alone from population vector responses to targets.
 The resulting coding direction vector is the direction in high dimensional space between the average response to noise and targets (Figure 4d, left panel).
-This vector was trained on all but one trial, and the remaining trial’s population response timecourse was projected along this coding direction to generate a single projection
+This vector was trained on all but one trial, and the remaining trials’ population response was projected along this coding direction to generate a single projection